NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 	- Added ability to round heights for selected tiles.
 	- Added ability to randomize heights for selected tiles.
 	- Added ability to rotate and flip the arena.
+	- Made the tiles brighter for better visibility.
 	- Optimized the shrink preview slider for better performance.
-	- Made the tiles brighter for better visibility.
+	- Implemented custom pixel shading for the arena editor to take advantage of high-performant GPU rendering to render lighting, selection borders and selection highlighting.
 - Arena presets
 	- Renamed Pyramid preset to Qbert.
 	- Renamed Cage preset to Cage Rectangular.